 When Notre Dame went searching for a women's soccer coach in 1999, the University was looking for an experienced tactician and motivator to lead the NCAA's second-winningest program of the 1990s.
-Notre Dame found exactly what it was looking for in Randy Waldrum, a veteran of coaching at nearly every level who built Notre Dame into the 2004 and 2010 national champions and has kept the Irish among the nation's elite year after year, compiling a stellar 263-44-14 (.841) record during his first 13 seasons under the Golden Dome.
+Notre Dame found exactly what it was looking for in Randy Waldrum, a veteran of coaching at nearly every level who built Notre Dame into the 2004 and 2010 national champions and kept the Irish among the nation's elite year after year, compiling a stellar 292-58-17 (.819) record during his 15 seasons under the Golden Dome before departing to lead the expansion Houston Dash of the National Women's Soccer League (NWSL) in January 2014.

 From his first coaching job at MacArthur High School in Irving, Texas, to leading Notre Dame to a pair of national championships, Waldrum has been recognized by U.S. Soccer as one of the game's top soccer minds.
-He has held a position on the U.S. national team coaching staff since 1992, including his current role as the head coach of the United States Under-23 Women's National Team (a position he accepted in January 2012), and in 2010, he completed a successful tenure as president for the nearly 30,000-member National Soccer Coaches Association of America (NSCAA).
+He has held a position on the U.S. national team coaching staff since 1992, including a stint as the head coach of the United States Under-23 Women's National Team from 2012-13, and in 2010, he completed a successful tenure as president for the 30,000-member National Soccer Coaches Association of America (NSCAA).

-Waldrum's first 13 Notre Dame teams continued the program's tradition of excellence by combining to win 11 BIG EAST regular-season and seven BIG EAST Championship titles, and advancing to the NCAA Championship each year - including NCAA Women's College Cup national semifinal trips in 2000, 2007 and 2009, national runner-up finishes in 1999, 2006 and 2008, and national championships in 2004 and 2010.
-The Irish also have posted a 72-31-4 (.692) record against NSCAA Top 25 teams during the 13-year Waldrum era.
+Waldrum's 15 Notre Dame teams continued the program's tradition of excellence by combining to win 12 BIG EAST regular-season and seven BIG EAST Championship titles, and advancing to the NCAA Championship each year - including NCAA Women's College Cup national semifinal trips in 2000, 2007 and 2009, national runner-up finishes in 1999, 2006 and 2008, and national championships in 2004 and 2010.
+The Irish also posted a 76-41-6 (.642) record against NSCAA Top 25 teams during the 15-year Waldrum era.

-Waldrum's .782 career winning percentage (370-94-26) in 22 seasons as a women's coach ranks fourth all-time among skippers with 10-plus seasons on the Division I level (second among active coaches).
-During his years at Notre Dame, Waldrum has matched wits versus seven other coaches who are ranked among the top 10 on that list and the Irish own a solid 20-17-1 (.539) record in those games featuring matchups against top national coaches.
-In those games, Waldrum has guided the Irish to winning records versus Jerry Smith's Santa Clara team (9-5-1), Mark Krikorian's Florida State crew (3-1-0) and Becky Burleigh's Florida program (2-0-0) - plus a split of two matches each versus Portland (when they were directed by the late Clive Charles) and UCLA (when they were led by Jillian Ellis).
+Waldrum's 399 wins and .771 career winning percentage in 24 seasons as a women's coach both rank fifth all-time among skippers with 10-plus seasons on the Division I level.
+During his years at Notre Dame, Waldrum matched wits versus seven other coaches who are ranked among the top 10 on those lists and the Irish owned a solid 22-20-1 (.523) record in those games featuring matchups against top national coaches.
+In those games, Waldrum has guided the Irish to winning or .500 records versus Jerry Smith's Santa Clara team (10-5-1), Mark Krikorian's Florida State crew (3-3-0) and Becky Burleigh's Florida program (3-0-0) - plus a split of two matches each versus Portland (when they were directed by the late Clive Charles) and UCLA (when they were led by current U.S. Women's National Team coach Jillian Ellis).

 Notre Dame returned to the top of the college soccer world in 2010, as Waldrum's charges bounced back from an uncharacteristic early exit from the BIG EAST Tournament with a historic run through the NCAA Championship.
 Despite a curiously-low No. 4 seed in their NCAA quadrant, the Irish ran roughshod through the opposition, winning their six tournament matches by a combined 15-1 margin (five shutouts), including four wins over other seeded teams, two of which were No. 1 seeds.